Mendeley/api-design-documentation/checklists/api-release-checklist.md

 ### Why?

-[ ] Is it internal only?
-If yes, then how will other employees find out it exists?
-Have you documented it somewhere else?

 [ ] Does it enable features across multiple platforms?
 Is their one there already doing a similar thing?
 Can you extend an existing one?
 Can you throw away one?

 ### What?